OliverNChalk/agave/docs/upstream-sync.md

 regularly, in order to reduce merge conflicts and to stay up to date.

 For now, we are going to track only the `master` branch of the upstream repository.
-That would be `master` in `https://github.com/solana-labs/solana`.
+That would be `master` in `https://github.com/anza-xyz/agave`.

-`invalidator` will use the following branches to track state relative to the upstream Solana repo.
+`invalidator` will use the following branches to track state relative to the upstream Anza repo.
 Note that all branches with the `sync/` prefix are created and/or updated only during the synchronization process.

  * `sync/master/upstream/[date]`<br/>